 The authors guarantee that the articles have not been published elsewhere.
 The papers should be written in Bahasa Indonesia or English using appropriate format.
 We recommend that manuscript written in English by non-native English speaker were proofread and corrected by an English language expert prior to submission.
 The editor will not accept manuscripts that are deficient in these respects.
 The editor is not obligated to return the rejected articles.

 Submitted manuscripts should be original and not published before, nor submitted anywhere else at the same time.
 Authors should upload the manuscript in MS Word (.doc or .docx).
 Manuscripts should be written in Bahasa Indonesia or English with font Cambria (11pt).
-It should be double spaced and paper size use is A4 page size.
+It should be written in one column, double spaced and A4 page size.
 All margins should be 3 cm.
 Do not embed figures or tables in text.
 Figures (including its figure legend) and tables should be grouped at the end of the text.

 Research paper should be written according to the above structure and may occupy up to 4000 words.
 Short communication contains research material for unique interest but not sufficient to form regular research paper.
 Structure of short communication consists of Introduction, Material and Methods, Results, Discussion, and References; not exceed 2000 words and maximum 2 figures and/or tables.
 Reviews, written as continuous articles without the subheadings such as Materials and Methods, Results and Discussion; contains minimum of 4000 words.
 Critical reviews should be written as in the format of reviews, however only upon invitation from the editor for a specific topic.